Improving knockoffs with conditional calibration

-The FDR control proof for the knockoff filter is based on an optional stopping argument.
+The FDR control proof for knockoffs is based on an optional stopping argument.
 Define

-where we take the last expression to be zero by convention if $\cC(w_t) = \emptyset$. \citet{barber15} show that $M_t$ is a super-martingale with respect to the discrete-time filtration given by
+where we set the last expression to be zero by convention if $\cC(w_t) = \emptyset$. \citet{barber15} show $M_t$ is a super-martingale with respect to the discrete-time filtration given by

 and they also show that $\EE [M_1] \leq 1$.
-We include proofs of both facts in Appendix~\ref{app:kn-proofs} for completeness.
-Because $\tau$ is also a stopping time with respect to the same filtration, we have a chain of inequalities
+We include proofs of both facts in \App~\ref{app:kn-proofs} for completeness.
+Because $\tau$ is a stopping time with respect to the same filtration, we have a chain of inequalities

-Because our goal is to find large budgets whose sum is controlled at $\alpha$ in expectation, the intermediate expressions in \eqref{eq:kn_chain} are natural places to look.
-Although we cannot calculate $\alpha M_\tau$ or $\alpha M_1$ without knowing $\cH_0$, we can decompose the next largest expression to obtain the budgets
+To find large budgets whose sum is controlled at $\alpha$ in expectation, the intermediate expressions in \eqref{eq:kn_chain} are natural places to look.
+While we cannot calculate $\alpha M_\tau$ or $\alpha M_1$ without knowing $\cH_0$, we can decompose the next largest expression to obtain the budgets

 These budgets satisfy (i) in \eqref{eq:budget-conditions} because $\hFDP(w_\tau) \leq \alpha$ almost surely, and (ii) in \eqref{eq:budget-conditions} by the inequalities in \eqref{eq:kn_chain}.